The Impact of our Pupil Premium Provision

 and a range of intervention programmes.
 Another major aspect has been the

-social and emotional development of these leaners through our learning mentor,
+social and emotional development of these leaners through our learning mentors,

 children the opportunity to access all after school clubs and if required

-breakfast club, has improved attendance (PP attendance all pupils remain at 96%)
+breakfast club, has improved attendance (PP attendance is 95% all pupils is 96%)

 and confidence and although not fully measurable in data, our professional